List of defunct law enforcement agencies of Massachusetts: Metropolitan District Commission Police

+The shoulder patch worn by the Metropolitan District Commission Police at the time of their 1992 disbandment.

-The Metropolitan District Commission's (MDC’s) police department commonly known as the Metropolitan Police; the MDC Police was formed in 1893.
-The MDC Police had the primary jurisdiction of law enforcement on all MDC controlled properties, roadways and all Massachusetts Water Resources Authority (MWRA) facilities, Reservoirs and Watersheds.
-Additionally, the MDC Police had patrol jurisdiction on US Route 1 in Chelsea and Revere, Interstate 93 in Boston and Milton (Central Artery and the Southeast Expressway).
-MDC Police also had full jurisdiction in cities and towns wherever there were MDC facilities or property.
+The Metropolitan District Commission's (MDC’s) police department, commonly known as the Metropolitan Police, was formed in 1893.
+The MDC Police had the primary jurisdiction of law enforcement on all MDC controlled properties, roadways and all Massachusetts Water Resources Authority (MWRA) facilities, reservoirs, and watersheds.
+Additionally, the MDC Police had patrol jurisdiction on US Route 1 in Chelsea and Revere, and Interstate 93 in Boston and Milton (Central Artery and the Southeast Expressway).
+The MDC Police also had full jurisdiction in cities and towns wherever there were MDC facilities or property.

-MDC Police were the third largest police agency in New England with over six hundred officers working primarily throughout Metropolitan Boston.
-They were commonly referred to as The Mets.
-In addition to patrol functions The Mets provided tactical assistance to area cities and towns in the form of regional SWAT teams, the Marine Unit and tactical operations units.
-Examples include Tactical Officers assigned to the city of Boston during court ordered school desegregation, assignment as the primary security agency for the Department of State with the responsibility of providing security and escorts for visiting dignitaries and annual assignments to assist cities and towns during the Boston Marathon.
+The MDC Police was the third-largest police agency in New England with over six hundred officers, working primarily throughout Metropolitan Boston.
+They were commonly referred to as "The Mets".
+In addition to patrol functions, the MDC Police provided tactical assistance to area cities and towns in the form of regional SWAT teams, the marine unit, and tactical operations units.
+Examples include tactical officers assigned to the city of Boston during court ordered school desegregation, assignment as the primary security agency for the Department of State with the responsibility of providing security and escorts for visiting dignitaries, and annual assignments to assist cities and towns during the Boston Marathon.

 A car driver pulled over by two Metropolitan District Commission policemen for having run a red light in Cambridge, 1990.

-MDC Police also maintained a full-service detective unit to investigate crimes on its primary jurisdiction as well as providing Detectives and undercover agents to area cities and towns, area Drug Task Forces, the (state) Governor's Auto Theft Strike Force, the DEA Boston Drug Task Force, the Secret Service and the FBI.
+The MDC Police also maintained a full-service detective unit to investigate crimes on its primary jurisdiction as well as providing detectives and undercover agents to area cities and towns, area Drug Task Forces, the (state) Governor's Auto Theft Strike Force, the DEA Boston Drug Task Force, the Secret Service, and the FBI.

-The last chief of the MDC Police was former Boston Police Commissioner William J. Bratton, who later was NYPD Commissioner and Los Angeles Police Department chief.
-In 1992, Metropolitan District Commission Police along with Massachusetts Department of Public Safety – Division of State Police, Massachusetts Registry of Motor Vehicles Police, Massachusetts Capitol Police merged into Massachusetts State Police.
+The last chief of the MDC Police was former Boston Police Commissioner William J. Bratton, who later was Commissioner of the New York City Police Department and Chief of the Los Angeles Police Department.
+In 1992, Metropolitan District Commission Police, along with Massachusetts Department of Public Safety – Division of State Police, Massachusetts Registry of Motor Vehicles Police, Massachusetts Capitol Police, merged into the Massachusetts State Police.

 The following current Massachusetts State Police Barracks were MDC Police districts:

 Additionally, the following State Police Units are based out of former MDC Police facilities:

 The following former MDC police stations were closed within the first few years of the consolidation/merger: